Maurice Allen (golfer): Viral moments with lots of "flair"

 Allen’s win in Denver at the 2017 Mile High Showdown came with a viral moment that introduced himself to many sports fans around the United States.
 His post-match interview and victory celebration included a flamboyant impersonation of professional wrestling superstar Ric Flair.

 Another viral moment for Allen came during the 2017 Clash in the Canyon (Nevada) on Golf Channel, when he made the claim that World Long Drive competitors are ‘the best athletes on earth.’

 Before World Long Drive

 A former sprinter, Allen initially walked on the football team as a wide receiver at the University of South Florida.
 He was set to compete in the U.S. Olympic trials in track and field in 2004 before tearing his hamstring.

 Allen was a biology/chemistry double-major at Florida A&M University, where he earned his degree.
 He was working toward his doctorate in the chiropractic field at Life University before ultimately turning to World Long Drive on a full-time basis.

-Maurice Allen has one child a son Malachi.